oracle-livelabs/database/heatwave-lakehouse-cdp/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

     ![Completed Compute](./images/compute-running-status.png "compute running")

-## Task 4: Connect to Compute and Install MySQl Shell
+## Task 4: Connect to Compute and Install MySQL Shell

 1. Copy the public IP address of the active Compute Instance to your notepad